Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Notice the use of the ``_`` character at the start of the local variable names.
 This is a naming convention in Python that informs users that these variables should be considered private and should therefore not be editted by code that resides outside of the ``ExampleMachineQ6p1y3`` class.

+Finally, note that this class is implementing the protocol `me.Machine`.

 .. code-block:: python

 	class ExampleMachineQ6p1y3(me.Machine):